- E: brad @ marketingfarmer .com

 What is Snowboarding?
 A sport?
 A lifestyle?
 An art form?
 Or, is it something completely different?
 It’s not a simple question and it has an unlimited number of answers…

 Definition: Snowboarding will be an in-depth look into all of the genres of snowboarding through the eyes of those who live it.
-We plan to create a film with the support of core snowboarding that will welcome the general public into our lives, and to share the complete picture of riding rather that just the homogenized competitive X Games style of riding most people associate with snowboarding.
+We plan to create a film with the support of core snowboarding that will welcome the general public into our lives, and to share the complete picture of riding rather that just the homogenized competitive X Games style of riding most people associate with snowboarding, of course there are also people that gamble in this games in casinos with online pokies as well.
 Ultimately, we want to inspire new people to go snowboarding for the first time, and reinvigorate current riders to get out there and enjoy their boards more often and continue to live the dream.

 Why: How does the general public perceive snowboarding, and where do they get this perception from?
 The main stream media does little to promote the simple joy of going out and riding a snowboard, whether it be at a resort, in the streets, or the backcountry.
 For most people, the only exposure they have to snowboarding is televised contests like the X Games or the Olympics.
 While contests are a big part of the overall snowboarding picture, they by no means, show the world what riding a snowboard is all about.
 This film will be a way to show the world how snowboarders perceive snowboarding, a way to let them vicariously experience our way of life, and to make new people want to go ride for the first time.
 Definition: Snowboarding is intended to reach a main stream audience the way films like “Dogtown and Z-Boys” or “Step Into Liquid” did for skateboarding and surfing while still holding to the expectations of core snowboarding audience.